johnwebbcole/jscad-utils/README.md

 Here are some of the examples:

   * [snap](http://openjscad.org/#https://raw.githubusercontent.com/johnwebbcole/jscad-utils/master/dist/snap.jscad) an example showing how to use the `snap` function.
+  * [bisect](http://openjscad.org/#https://raw.githubusercontent.com/johnwebbcole/jscad-utils/master/dist/bisect.jscad) an example cutting an object in two with the `bisect` function.
+  * [fillet](http://openjscad.org/#https://raw.githubusercontent.com/johnwebbcole/jscad-utils/master/dist/fillet.jscad) an example adding a roundover and fillet with the `fillet` function.
+  * [chamfer](http://openjscad.org/#https://raw.githubusercontent.com/johnwebbcole/jscad-utils/master/dist/chamfer.jscad) an example cutting a chamfer into an object with the `chamfer` function.

 ## API Reference